Renzie2161/OxidleBot/README.md

 ### Oxidle Bot

-## This Scirpt may not working cause old script
+## This Script is not longer working due discord keep updating

-#Credits
-- Renzie2161 -